 The U.S. Food and Drug Administration (FDA) recently issued a report about the risk for anaplastic large-cell lymphoma in women with breast implants.
 The FDA issued the alert, noting that almost all cases of implant-caused lymphoma have involved implants with textured rather than smooth surfaces.
-The implant texturing, which is used to help anchor the implants, is said to cause constant inflammation, and later lead to cancer.
+The implant texturing, which is used to help anchor the breast implant, is said to cause constant inflammation, and later lead to cancer.

 Of the 359 global cases of breast implant-caused cancer reported to the FDA, there have been at least 12 deaths.
 The cancer and death toll is likely much higher, as the statistics only rely on voluntary reports from patients and doctors.

 The FDA said they have known about this rare cancer occurrence since 2011, and have since strengthened their understanding of the condition.
 The World Health Organization (WHO) has also expressed concern over breast implant-associated T-cell lymphoma that can develop following breast implants.